bitcoin/bitcoin/doc/guide-startmany.md

 Copy the masternode private key and correspondig collateral output transaction that holds the 1K DRK.

-The masternode private key may be an existing key from Option 1, or a newly generated key from Option 2.
+The masternode private key may be an existing key from [Option 1](#option1), or a newly generated key from [Option 2](#option2).

+*Please note, the masternode priviate key is not the same as a wallet private key.
+Never put your wallet private key in the masternode.conf file.
+That is equivalent to putting your 1,000 DRK on the remote server and defeats the purpose of a hot/cold setup.*

 ### Get the collateral output